dieharders/ai-text-server/README.md

 yarn server:prod
 ```

-The homebrew api server will be running on [http://localhost:8008](http://localhost:8008)
+The OpenBrew api server will be running on [http://localhost:8008](http://localhost:8008)

+\*Note if the server fails to start be sure to run `yarn makecert` command to create certificate files necessary for https.
+If you dont want https then simply comment out the 2 lines `ssl_keyfile` and `ssl_certfile` when initiating the server.

-### Run the app in development
+### Run the Electron app (UI and Backend) in development

 This is the perferred method of running the app: